-If you are a business in Craven and you pay business rates, you may be eligible for a Government grant to help you meet ongoing costs as part of the Coronavirus (COVID-19) outbreak.
+Government grants to help small businesses meet ongoing costs were available as part of the Coronavirus (COVID-19) outbreak.

 A discretionary fund has been set up to accommodate certain small businesses previously outside the scope of the business grant funds scheme.

 The Government guidance stated that the Council must develop and approve a local policy for grant payments.